EPA attorney's role and responsibilities

 An attorney’s responsibilities can be difficult and time-consuming, so it’s important to be fully informed on the scope of the role before accepting an appointment.

-Restrictions on a personal care and welfare attorney
+As a personal care and welfare attorney, what can I not do?

 Under the Act, a personal care and welfare attorney does not have authority on behalf of the donor to: